Skip to content

 Two-Way Radios for Construction Sites NZ: A Professional Guide (2026)

-A consumer-grade walkie-talkie is often little more than a toy when faced with the reinforced concrete and steel of a modern New Zealand build.
-Selecting the right two-way radios for a construction site is a genuine safety decision that affects both project timelines and site-wide worker protection.
+A consumer-grade walkie-talkie is often little more than a toy when faced with the reinforced concrete and steel of a modern build.
+Picking the right two-way radios for a construction site is a genuine safety decision, one that affects both project timelines and site-wide worker protection.

-You've likely experienced the frustration of signal dropouts in elevator shafts or batteries that die well before a twelve-hour shift ends.
-Fragile gear simply doesn't survive the dust, vibration, and rain common on NZ projects.
-Mobile Systems Limited has been supplying and installing professional communication systems for NZ construction and civil sites for over 25 years.
-This guide gives you a clear framework for choosing rugged, properly licensed radio systems — and the current 2026 RSM compliance picture, accurately.
+You've likely felt the frustration of signal dropouts in a stairwell or a battery dying well before a twelve-hour shift ends.
+Fragile gear simply doesn't survive the dust, vibration and rain common on NZ sites.
+Mobile Systems Limited has supplied and installed professional communication systems for NZ construction and civil sites for over 25 years.
+This guide gives you a clear framework for choosing rugged, properly licensed radios, with real hardware and current RSM compliance figures.

 // Key Takeaways